AdobeDocs/pass.en/help/concurrency-monitoring/cm-api-overview.md

 ![](assets/get-all-running-streams-success.png)

+For each sessions one will get the **terminationCode** and complete metadata.

 Please note the **Expires** header.
 That is the time when the first session should expire unless a heartbeat is sent.
-OtherStreams has value 0 because there are no other streams running for this user on other tenant's applications.
 The metadata field will be populated with all the metadata sent when the session started.
 We do not filter it, you'll receive everything you sent.
+The response include all streams running on other tenants' apps as long as the apps are sharing the same policy.
 If there are no running sessions for a specific user when you do the call you'll get this response:

 ![](assets/get-all-running-streams-empty.png)